-The Advertisement Which Led to Tasmania’s RSL Considering to Take Legal Action
+What Led to Tasmania’s RSL Considering to Take Legal Action?

 According to Terry Roe, the RSL’s state president, a final decision on what will happen will be made this week.
 The advertisement which was released on Thursday the 1st of February, stated that the club will close.
 It included that Anzac Day commemorations will not take place if the removal of poker machines persist.

 The ad raised the liberal’s political opponents, which includes Jacqui Lambie, the former Senator and the ire of anti-pokies groups.
 However, the claim was disproved by the national RSL.
 The state RSL said that Anzac Day proceedings will not be cancelled and condemned the use of Memorial Day as a political tool.
 Roe claimed that on Friday, 2nd February, he engaged in a conversation with Glenorchy RSL president to remove the ad.
 Roe also said that he sent an email prior to the election campaign to remind the branches to persist in being non-political.

 John Chivers, the president of the Glenorchy RSL, stated that they removed the advertisement out of respect for those who have served.
 He stated that: “We stand by our comments that if we lose gaming machines our club will close and no longer be a gathering place for ANZAC day celebrations in Glenorchy.”